chengwei-xia/IC_Ahmed_WindTunnel/source/ExpManual.rst

 **Force Balance**

-Force balance is connected to PXI with an independent card.
+The force balance is connected to PXI with an independent card.
 It is connected to PXI slot 5 in the current use.

 **Linear Screw**

-Linear screws are driven by DC motors, and the power cables of these DC motors are connected to two chips which can switch between signals.
+Linear screws are driven by DC motors, and the power cables of these DC motors are connected to two chips that can switch between signals.
 The chips are connected to two counters on the BNC-2110 to generate PWM signals.

 .. note::

-   In Labview code, the port number and slot for connection may be changed over time.
-Please check the channel initialisation part for each sensors/actuators to make sure you use the correct ports or slots.
+   In the Labview code, the port number and slot for connection may be changed over time.
+Please check the channel initialization part for each sensor/actuator to make sure you use the correct ports or slots.

 .. _Taring: